Pros / You can make 14 cups of coffee with this device.

-CONS / It is complicated to program.
+Cons / It is a bit complicated to program.

 In addition, this drip coffee maker comes with a chlorine filter to eliminate bad tastes and smells from your water, a measuring scoop for coffee grounds and a gold-tone nylon mesh filter that is cone-shaped.
 Many coffee aficionados maintain that the cone shape compresses the water into the grounds better than round coffee brewing baskets and creates better flavor.
 You also get an indicator telling you when the machine needs cleaning.